-- Play DVD Insert a DVD "face up" into slot on lower face of the player. - The DVD will begin to "load" automatically.
+- Insert a DVD "face up" into slot on lower face of the player. - The DVD will begin to "load" automatically.
 The TV screen will typically display "READING" or "LOADING." - The DVD may load directly to the main title/menu screen or it may begin to play previews.
-You may be able to skip previews if desired by pressing the "NEXT" button on the DVD remote until you see the main menu screen.
+You may be able to skip previews if desired by pressing the "NEXT" button on the DVD remote until you see the main menu screen screen remote until you see the main menu screen.

-• When the main menu screen appears, press the ENTER button on the remote or "Play/ Pause" button on DVD player to begin playing the main feature.
+When the main menu screen appears, press the ENTER button on the remote or "Play/ Pause" button on DVD player to begin playing the main feature.
 Use the arrow buttons on the